-- Promissory note bonds, which can be assigned at least twice after acquisition for the Fund and which have been granted by one of the following institutions: - a) the federal government, special assets of the federal government, a sovereign state, the EU or a Member State of the OECD; - another domestic territorial entity or a regional government or local territorial entity of another Member State of the EU or signatory state of the Agreement on the EEA, provided that the obligation can be treated in accordance with the Regulation on prudential requirements for credit institutions and investment firms in the same way as an obligation of the central state in the sovereign territory of which the regional government or territorial entity is located; - c) other corporations or institutions of public law with registered office in the domestic country or another Member State of the EU or another signatory state of the Agreement on the EEA; - d) enterprises having issued the securities that are admitted to trading at an organised market within the EEA or another regulated market, which fulfils the essential requirements for regulated markets in the sense of the Directive on markets and financial Instruments in the respectively valid version; or - e) other debtors, provided that one of the entities referred to in lit. a) to lit. c) has issued a guarantee for the interest accrual and repayment.
+- Promissory note bonds, which can be assigned at least twice after acquisition for the Fund and which have been granted by one of the following institutions: - a) the federal government, special assets of the federal government, a sovereign state, the EU or a Member State of the OECD; - b) another domestic territorial entity or a regional government or local territorial entity of another Member State of the EU or signatory state of the Agreement on the EEA, provided that the obligation can be treated in accordance with the Regulation on prudential requirements for credit institutions and investment firms in the same way as an obligation of the central state in the sovereign territory of which the regional government or territorial entity is located; - c) other corporations or institutions of public law with registered office in the domestic country or another Member State of the EU or another signatory state of the Agreement on the EEA; - d) enterprises having issued the securities that are admitted to trading at an organised market within the EEA or another regulated market, which fulfils the essential requirements for regulated markets in the sense of the Directive on markets and financial Instruments in the respectively valid version; or - e) other debtors, provided that one of the entities referred to in lit. a) to lit. c) has issued a guarantee for the interest accrual and repayment.

-Investment limits for securities and money market instruments also using derivatives and bank deposits securities and money market instruments of these Issuers (debtors) must not exceed 40 percent of the Fund.
+Investment limits for securities and money market instruments also using derivatives and bank deposits

+The Company may invest up to 10 percent of the Fund's value in securities and money market instruments of the same Issuer (debtor).
+In doing so, the total value of the securities and money market instruments of these Issuers (debtors) must not exceed 40 percent of the Fund.
 Beyond this, the Company may invest merely 5 percent of the Fund's value in securities and money market instruments respectively of one Issuer.
-Securities, money market instruments and fund shares bought under the repurchase agreement are counted toward this investment limit.
+Securities bought under the repurchase agreement are counted toward this investment limit.
 The Issuers of securities and money market instruments must also be taken into account within the limits mentioned if the securities and money market instruments issued by them are acquired indirectly via other securities included in the Fund which are linked to their performance.